SkyLined/cWinPerfCounter/README.md

 4. Read values for the requested performance counter.

   ```
+  setInterval(function() {
     try {
       console.log(oPerfCounter.fnGetValue());
     } catch (oError) {
       console.log(oError);
     }
+  }, 1000);
   ```

-  This particular performance counter will allow you to read the average total CPU usage on your machine between calls.
+  This particular performance counter will return the average total CPU usage on your machine since the last time it was read.
 This means it will not return a value the first time you call it, but only after you have called it twice.
+The try ... catch will handle the error on the first read.

 Notes
 -----
 ### Including cWinPerfCounter in your public module

-`npm install` uses the `install.cmd` script to build cWinPerCounter for your current processor architecture and node version.
-If you want to include this addon in your node module for others to use without requiring them to build cWinPerfCounter, you will want to pre-build it for several common combinations of processor architecture and node version.

-To make this easier, I added the `build.cmd` script.
-This will read a list of processor architecture and node version combinations from "build-targets.txt" and build a cWinPerfCounter.node file for each.
-These files are stored in separate sub-folders of the "addon" folder, and the "addon/index.js" attempts to load the correct ".node" file for the user's node installation.
+cWinPerCounter comes with pre-build binaries for all supported processor architectures and node versions (0.9.0 - 0.12.0).
+Future node versions may also be supported, unless the requirements for compiled addons changes.
+These files are stored in separate sub-folders of the "bin" folder.
+The "index.js" attempts to load each ".node" file for the user's processor architecture until one works.
+For version 0.9, this means it may attempt to load the 0.10 and 0.11 version first, but since these fail it will eventuall load the 0.9 version and return.
+For 0.12, the 0.11 version should load successfully, so there is no separate build.

+The `build.cmd` script will read a list of combinations of processor architecture and node version from "build-targets.txt".
+It will build a cWinPerfCounter.node file for each of them and store it in its own sub-folder under the "bin" folder.

 ### How to find out what performance counters are available